gianpiero87/More-Beautiful-Stuff/README.md

 # AIM OF THE PROJECT

 The goal of this study is to show how important the Platani River Valley (Sicily, Italy) was for local prehistoric communities, and how it actievely shaped their choices in terms of occupation and exploitation strategies.
 Archaeologically, prehistoric Sicily has been poorly studied, and the literature lacks of any kind of remote sensing approaches related to past landscape uses.
 The information we have about this context comes from early 80s and late 90s excavation projects that have been rarely published so far.
 However, today's archaeology can rely on new techniques and methods to look at the occurrance of both human evidences and natural features in the landscape at the same time, such as remote sensing LiDAR.
-Therefore, we decided to use LiDAR-generated maps of the area of interest to highlight the deep connection beteen ancient communities and their surrounding environment.
+Therefore, we decided to use already-existing digital models of the landscape  to highlight the deep connection beteen ancient communities and their surrounding environment.

 ![Map 1](Map 1.jpg) ![Map 2](Map 2.jpg)